thomaston17/jQuery-plugin/README.md

 Description:

-Contains jQuery plugin for sticky nav.
+Contains jQuery plugin for sticky nav and slick carousel .